Balancing ‘Me’ Vs ‘We’ Spaces in Your OfficePaul

 ‘Me’ spaces can be created by using soft seating, warmer lighting and natural greenery.
 It gives people a well-deserved respite area, in a relaxing environment away from the noisy desk with constant notifications and interruptions.
 Private ‘me’ spaces are perfect for employees who require a place to recharge, focus and stay organised.

 People feel more inclined to work when they know they’re preferences are considered.
 And when an employee feels valued, they will be more likely to contribute in a meaningful way.
-That’s why it’s important to cater for different employees with a workspace that ticks all the boxes.
+That’s why it’s important to cater to different employees with a workspace that ticks all the boxes.

 To create this balance, it’s good to have an adaptable office space with a mixture of open and closed – or ‘me’ and ‘we’ – areas.
 For example, a larger meeting room is great for collaborative team meetings, but it could help employees’ personal productivity to have their own separate desk space.

-Finding the perfect office
+Finding the Perfect Office